SlickYeet/create-lx2-app/cli/README.md

 **The easiest way to scaffold a modern web app using the TNT-Powered stack.**

-Simply run `npm create tnt-stack@latest` to get started!
+Simply run `npm create lx2-app@latest` to get started!

 [![PRs-Welcome][contribute-image]][contribute-url]
 [![NPM version][npm-image]][npm-url]